eosforce/FORCEIO/contracts/trade.market/README.md

 base_weight：the weight of the base coin
-market_amount：the market coin amount market_account：the account which pay for the market coin  and when claim the base coin ,the account will recvive the market coin market_weight：the weight of the base coin
+market_amount：the market coin amount market_account：the account which pay for the market coin  and when claim the base coin ,the account will recvive the market coin market_weight：the weight of the base coin about the weight for example:if base_weight is 1 and market_weight is 2 then    1 base_coin can exchange 2 market_coin

 ### 2. Add mortgage
 Function：void addmortgage(name trade,account_name trade_maker,account_name recharge_account,asset recharge_amount,coin_type type);